Three Doctors, Three Ways of Seeing: A Journey Through Care, Space, and Inner Alignment

 Not because one doctor was better than another, but because that particular space, that particular presence, met me where I was.

-And as I reflect on the entire journey, I see that each space held something essential.
+Looking back, I see that each space held something essential.

-Sri Sathya Sai Baba in the first room.
+Sri Sathya Sai Baba in the first.

-And later, both Shirdi Sai Baba and Sri Sathya Sai Baba together, in abhaya hasta—the gesture of reassurance.
+And later, outside, on a shop window, both Shirdi Sai Baba and Sri Sathya Sai Baba together in abhaya hasta—the gesture of reassurance.

 It was not confined to clinics.
 It followed me out, gently, consistently.